SujithaRamanathan/smartcode/README.md

 # Smartcode
-This repo contains code part.
+This repo contains programs based on data structures and algorithms